Rust-GPU/SPIRV-Tools/porting-plan.md

    - Added layout-order regression tests for section ordering (ExtInstImport, debug/names/annotations) and BuiltIn target categories to lock in current behavior.
 2. Push validated-module caching deeper through FFI/CLI entry points to avoid reparsing/validating identical inputs.
 3. Fill in remaining SPIR-V version gating and per-instruction requirements from the grammar, then revisit disassembly fixtures once validator parity is solid.
+4. Thread the generated extension allowlist through capability/extension precedence (ray tracing, cooperative matrices, tile shading) with focused regressions, and capture any OpenGL-specific quirks that still rely on heuristics.

 ## Upcoming Milestone: Capability/Extension Ordering Parity
 Align the Rust validator’s capability/extension ordering and layout checks with the C++ tables.